OfficeDev/Microsoft-Teams-Samples/samples/app-sso/nodejs/README.md

 > Note: This `manifest.json` specified that the bot will be installed in a "personal" scope only.
 Please refer to Teams documentation for more details.

+- If you are facing any issue in your app,  [please uncomment this line](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/main/samples/app-sso/nodejs/server/api/botController.js#L32) and put your debugger for local debug.

 ## Running the sample

 You can interact with this bot by sending it a message.
 The bot will respond by requesting you to login to AAD, then making a call to the Graph API on your behalf and returning the results.